-These commitments apply when conducting the business of the Council as its representative or the representative of an electorate, and communicating with other members, the media, the public, or staff.
+These commitments apply when conducting the business of the Methven Community Board as its representative, and communicating with other members, the Council, the media, the public, or Council staff.
 By adopting the Code of Conduct members agree that they will:

-- 1. treat all people fairly, - 2. treat all other members, staff, and members of the public, with respect, - 3. share with the Council any information received that is pertinent to the ability of the Council to properly perform its statutory duties, - 4. operate in a manner that recognises and respects the significance of the principles of Te Tiriti o Waitangi, - 5. make it clear, when speaking publicly, that statements reflect their personal view, unless otherwise authorised to speak on behalf of the Council, - 6. take all reasonable steps to equitably undertake the duties, responsibilities, and workload expected of a member, - 7. not bully, harass, or discriminate unlawfully against any person, - 8. not bring the Council into disrepute, - 9. not use their position to improperly advantage themselves or anyone else or disadvantage another person, - 10. not compromise, or attempt to compromise, the impartiality of anyone who works for, or on behalf of, the local authority, - 11. not disclose information acquired, or given, in confidence, which they believe is of a confidential nature.
+- 1. treat all people fairly, - 2. treat all other members, Council staff, and members of the public, with respect, - 3. share with the Board any information received that is pertinent to the ability of the Board or Council to properly perform its statutory duties, - 4. operate in a manner that recognises and respects the significance of the principles of Te Tiriti o Waitangi, - 5. make it clear, when speaking publicly, that statements reflect their personal view, unless otherwise authorised to speak on behalf of the Board, - 6. take all reasonable steps to equitably undertake the duties, responsibilities, and workload expected of a member, - 7. not bully, harass, or discriminate unlawfully against any person, - 8. not bring the Board or Council into disrepute, - 9. not use their position to improperly advantage themselves or anyone else or disadvantage another person, - 10. not compromise, or attempt to compromise, the impartiality of anyone who works for, or on behalf of, the local authority, - 11. not disclose information acquired, or given, in confidence, which they believe is of a confidential nature.